 The Effects Of DMT

-The naturally occurring chemical compound tryptamine is found in serotonin and melatonin, as well as in drugs like psilocybin and DMT.
+The naturally occurring chemical compound tryptamine is found in serotonin and melatonin, as well as in drugs like Psilocybin and DMT.
 Young adults who use other drugs, especially psychedelic drugs, report a higher prevalence of tryptamine use.
 Combining drugs or combining drugs and alcohol is dangerous and can even result in death.
 There have been reports of users experiencing episodes of psychotic mania after consuming a DMT/Cannabis solution.

 When it is not prepared in a brew (Ayahuasca), DMT is usually smoked.
-It can also be injected or snorted but these methods are less common.
+It can also be injected or snorted, but these methods are less common.
 When smoked, the effects of DMT take hold almost immediately.
 DMT is sometimes referred to as one of the most intense psychedelics, as it renders the user incapacitated and causes visual and auditory hallucinations that make the user feel as though they are outside of their body.
 Many people who have taken DMT describe the trip as traveling to another universe, such as one experience detailed in The Third Wave: “The nature around me rapidly began to disappear, as if its resolution decreased from 4k down to a pixelated mess.
 The trees became blobs, the shaman’s body became a stick, his curly dark hair now resembling the phosphorous head of a match.”

 Hallucinogen And DMT Treatment

-Featured Centers Offering Treatment for DMT Addiction
+Featured Centers Offering Treatment For DMT Addiction

-Recovery Unplugged Lake Worth Detox, Rehab, and Treatment Center
+Recovery Unplugged Austin Treatment Center

 DMT Rehab Options

 Deciding on the right drug rehabilitation process depends on the individual’s needs.
 Someone with a severe addiction may benefit from residential treatment, also called inpatient rehab, where they live at a facility and have access to care 24 hours a day.
 Long-term residential treatment lasts 6 to 12 months, and short-term residential treatment lasts 3 to 6 weeks.
-Removing oneself from day-to-day life allows the patient to focus solely on their recovery, as well as be held accountable by staff and other patients which make up a supportive community.
+Removing oneself from day-to-day life allows the patient to focus solely on their recovery as well as be held accountable by staff and other patients which make up a supportive community.
 For someone with a less severe addiction or who has already completed inpatient rehab, an outpatient treatment program may be beneficial.
-These programs let people receive treatment during the day, and then return home at night.
+These programs let people receive treatment during the day and then return home at night.
 The schedule and level of intensity depends on the needs of the patient.